emma-dougherty/codocato_front-end/README.md

 `` git@github.com:emma-dougherty/codocato.git ``

 To begin, start up the backend server, by opening the backend folder in IntelliJ.
-After IntelliJ finishes loading the dependencies, /main/java/com.server.server, right click on the file named ServerApplciation and click 'Run ServerApplication...main()'.
+After IntelliJ finishes loading the dependencies, /main/java/com.server.server, right click on the file named ServerApplication and click 'Run ServerApplication...main()'.

 To start the Front End, go to its folder and run the following command: